kavindu-kodikara/GameaKade/README.md

-# Restaurant E-Commerce Web Application
+# GameaKade E-Commerce Web Application

 ## Overview
 This fully functional and responsive e-commerce web application was developed for a restaurant client to facilitate online food ordering and home delivery.
 The application includes a client-facing interface and an admin dashboard, built with the following technologies: